Gaza War (2008–2009): Civilians as human shields

+Human Rights Watch (HRW) recounted an incident that occurred on 29 December in the Rafah refugee camp.
+A group of armed Palestinian fighters had gathered near the home of Ziad al-Absi and his family at around 10:30pm and began firing machine guns at Israeli helicopters flying over the area. al-Absi told HRW, "I and the neighbors argued with the militants, told them this is a populated area and this will put us into peril".
+The fighters initially refused to leave, but eventually did after their commander ordered them to do so.
+Two hours after the fighters had left, at around 1:00am, Israeli helicopters returned and fired two missiles, one of which stuck the al-Absi home, killing their three sons, ages 3–13, and injuring their two daughters.
+The children's mother was also injured and sent to intensive care.
+According to al-Absi, in the two hours before the strike on his house, there had been no other armed activity in the area.

 The Goldstone report found indications that Palestinian armed groups launched rockets from urban areas.
 The Mission was not able to obtain any direct evidence of specific intent of shielding the rocket launchers from counterstrokes by the Israeli armed forces.
 From a legal perspective, the report said that the launching of attacks close to civilian buildings would have unnecessarily exposed the civilian population of Gaza and violated the customary rules of international humanitarian law and the right to life of the endangered civilians.

 The Goldstone report concluded that there was evidence of the presence of Palestinian armed groups in residential areas.
 The report noted that because of the densely populated nature of the northern half of the Gaza strip, once the Israeli forces gained control of the outlying areas in the first few days of the ground invasion, most, if not all, locations still accessible to the Palestinian militants would have been in urban areas.
 It would be difficult to avoid mixing with the civilian population in the small and overcrowded Gaza Strip.
 The report concluded that the Israeli Government had not produced any evidence to support its allegation that Palestinian combatants "mingle routinely with civilians in order to cover their movements".